-More than 300 firefighters respond to 'suspicious' blaze at 25-story Los Angeles apartment building
+'Suspicious' fire at 25-story Los Angeles apartment building triggers massive response; 2 hospitalized

 Earlier the same morning, a windswept blaze damaged a 26-story office building three blocks away.
 About 50 people were evacuated from that building, where damage was mostly confined to the first and second floors, according to The Associated Press.

-That fire was first reported about 2:45 a.m., KNBC reported.
-The blaze was put out by 4 a.m. local time, the LAFD said in a press release.
+That fire was first reported about 2:45 a.m., according to the news station.
+The blaze was put out by 4 a.m. local time, the LAFD said in a news release.

 The Associated Press contributed to this report.